rcc00n/MilkVancouver/README.md

-# MeatDirect
+# Vancouver Milk Co (forked from MeatDirect)

-Early scaffolding for MeatDirect's monorepo.
-Includes a Django REST backend and a Vite + React frontend.
+Early scaffolding for the new Vancouver Milk Co monorepo, built from the original MeatDirect project.
+Includes a Django REST backend and a Vite + React frontend re-skinned for a Vancouver dairy brand.

 ## Backend (Django + DRF)